la-dev05/CancerLink/README.md

-# CancerLink project
+# CancerLink

-This is a project that we built for E-summit hackethon that is being organized in plaksha
+This is a project that we built for E-summit hackethon at Plaksha University.

 CancerLink is an innovative web platform designed to empower individuals navigating cancer care by providing essential resources, survivor support, and AI-driven assistance.
 The platform connects patients with cancer survivors, offers access to specialized treatment centers, facilitates symptom awareness, and integrates AI for preliminary symptom analysis.